 How to Choose Pet Insurance

-Most basic plans will cover only accident and illness.
-Routine care such as vaccinations, spay/neuter surgeries, teeth cleaning and flea treatments generally require additional coverage.
+Most basic plans will cover only accident, and illness.
+Routine care such as vaccinations, spay/neuter surgeries, teeth cleaning, and flea treatments generally require additional coverage.
+So do experimental treatments, like new research into FIP diagnosis and treatment.

 Pet insurance typically covers pets regardless of age, excluding pre-existing conditions, but premiums go up as the animal ages.
-That’s no different than life insurance people where you pay a whole lot more if you’re fifty than if you’re twenty.
+That’s no different than life insurance people.
+You pay a whole lot more if you’re fifty than if you’re twenty.

 The best coverage depends on your individual pet, his potential breed considerations, his age, and other personal considerations.
 Here are a few questions to ask.
 Be sure to look in the “fine print” and especially at the exclusions.
 These may be hidden issues that keep him from being covered.